raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 Backbone and jquerymobile JQM Boilerplate code
 ====================

+Current State:
+Wait until monday, where due to https://github.com/raDiesle/backbone.js-jquerymobile-boilerplate-template/issues/1 handlebars.js partials are not working properly with the grunt handlebars plugin.

 The goal of this project is to share a bulletproof template to build a real application with JQM and backbone.js.
 With good documentation.